Bull Terrier Head

 This breed can get bored easily and may tear up your favorite shoes.
 Training your Bull Terrier is not easy and should be done consistently.
 It’s best to choose a family line that includes a healthy bloodline.
 Otherwise, the Bull Terrier might be a bit stubborn and impulsive.
 You must also be patient with this breed.
 If you’re not patient, it might not work out for you.

-Read More: Diesel Staffordshire Bull Terrier
+Read More: Nelson The Bull Terrier

 Deafness in Bull Terriers is a genetic disease that is found in certain bloodlines, but some dogs can be affected by the condition.
 If you have concerns about your bull’s hearing, take your dog to a vet for a thorough hearing test.
 You’ll be glad you did.
 These puppies are also prone to allergies and skin problems.
 Fortunately, some medications can alleviate the symptoms of this condition, though it can’t guarantee that your bull will be a healthy dog.